Rameshwarlall Daulatram Nopany

-Rameshwarlall Daulatram Nopany also known as R. L. Nopany (1902 -1970) was a sugar-mill owner and businessman based in Calcutta, India.
+Rameshwarlall Daulatram Nopany also known as R. L. Nopany (1902 - 1978), was a philanthropist, sugar-mill owner and businessman based in Calcutta, India.
+He is also noted for his contributions in Indian Independence Movement and later founding various educational institutions in Calcutta and the rural areas of Bihar and Rajasthan.

 Career

 Nopany Group

 He was son of Seth Daulatram Nopany, who are originally from Mahansar in Rajasthan.
 He along with his elder brother Rawatmull Daulatram Nopany founded the Nopany Group of Industries in decade of 1930.
 He completed his education from Scottish Church College of Calcutta.

 The firm Messrs.
 Daulatram Rawatmull & Daulatram Rameshwarlall owned several sugar mills like Shree Hanuman Sugar Mills at Motihari, Mewar Sugar Mills at Bhupalsagar, Rajasthan, North Behar Sugar Mills at Naraipur, Bihar, Belsund Sugar Co at Riga, Bihar.
 The group also holds Nopany Investments.
+Hanuman Sugar Mills at Motihari was one of the biggest in Bihar at time of independence of India with 12000 acres of land area held by Rameshwarlal Nopany.